IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

 # Bayesian flexible model selection for analyzing linear-circular peak service hours data
-In this tutorial we describe the steps for obtaining the results of the wrapped normal example of **Section 4** of the paper "Bayesian flexible model selection for analyzing linear-circular peak service hours data".
+In this tutorial we describe the steps for obtaining the results of the wrapped normal example of **Section 4** of the paper **"Bayesian flexible model selection for analyzing linear-circular peak service hours data"**.
 First, we load on a clean environment all the required libraries.
 Also, we load the R script with all the auxiliary functions

 ```r